tuesdesign/GFX-FinalPractical/README.md

 # GFX-FinalPractical
  Final Exam Practical Component
+( I made a mistake and misread which section to complete, So i've done the 'even' shaders.
+I also did the scantron as 'even')

 ## Scene Creation:
  - Scene contains Floor, walls, moving player, moving light ( attached to player)